Keto Pineapple Upside-Down Cake

 In a large mixing bowl, whisk the eggs, almond milk, sweetener, pineapple extract, vanilla extract, and melted butter.

-In another bowl, combine all the remaining ingredients: almond flour, baking powder, salt.
+In another bowl, combine all the remaining ingredients: almond flour, baking powder, and salt.

 Finally, stir the dry ingredients into the wet ingredients until a slightly thick and grainy cake batter forms.